thoughtbot-upcase-exercises/cleaning-up-a-controller/README.md

 * Create a new expense
 * Email an admin after expenses are created
 * Change name or amount unapproved expenses
-* Delete expenses from the database
+* Mark expenses as deleted

 ## Exercise!